Skip to main content

 For example, imagine two patients who have been rated on the 11 criteria like this:

-Thus, applying the weights in the table, out of a possible maximum of 100%, Fatima’s and Fred’s scores are:
+Thus, applying the weights in the table, out of a possible maximum of 100%, the patients’ scores are calculated as follows:

 Because her score is higher than Fred’s, Fatima has priority over Fred for hospital admission.